datacoves/dbt-coves/README.rst

 --config-path

-Full path to .dbt_coves file if not using default.
+Full path to .dbt_coves.yml file if not using default.
+Default is current working directory.

 --project-dir